-Texas is one of the few remaining large market states that has yet to legalize sports betting.
+Sports betting is not legal in Texas.
+In fact, Texas is one of the few remaining large market states that has yet to legalize sports betting.
 With an abundance of sports teams and a few major cities, Texas would certainly benefit from legalized sports betting.
-There has been some back and forth of late, but nothing has gotten close to passing at the Senate level yet.
-Unfortunately, offshore sports betting sites are the only way to wager while in the state of Texas.
-The Lone Star state will certainly need to act quickly if they want to approve and begin allowing operators to come in.
-2021 seems like a long shot at this point to get Texas involved in the sports betting market.
+There has been some back and forth in the last few years, but nothing has gotten close to passing at the Senate level yet.

 Texas Markets & Sports Teams

 Texas is a key state for sports betting.
 We have already seen states like New York, Michigan, Ohio, and Pennsylvania embrace legalized sports betting and casinos while Texas remains stagnant in pushing forward.
 Given the large state has multiple markets, retail sports betting would be interesting.
 They could allow professional sports venues to operate as sportsbooks, and many sportsbooks would be lined up to begin operations in Texas.